GoogleChrome/developer.chrome.com/site/en/blog/chips-origin-trial/index.md

 If a site enrolls in the trial as a first-party, the cookie partitioning functionality will be available to any third-party content providers on that site as well.
 These third-party providers should also expect to receive extra HTTP headers, indicating their enrollment in the origin trial.

-##

 ## How long will the trial run?

-The trial will be available from Chrome 100 to Chrome 103.
+The trial will be available from Chrome 100 to Chrome 105.
 Check the [Chrome release schedule](https://chromiumdash.appspot.com/schedule) for the planned release dates.

 ## How to enroll in the origin trial

 ### Prerequisites

-Chrome stable 100.
+Chrome stable 103.

 ### Steps

 1. To register for the origin trial and get a token for your domains, visit the [CHIPS origin trial page](/origintrials/#/view_trial/1239615797433729025).

-1. Include the `Origin-Trial` header with a valid token in each page response:
+1. Include the `Origin-Trial` header with a valid token in any responses with `Set-Cookie` header that include `Partitioned`:

     ```js
     Origin-Trial: <ORIGIN TRIAL TOKEN>
-    ```

-1. Include the `Accept-CH` header with the following value in each page response:

-    ```text
-    Accept-CH: Sec-CH-Partitioned-Cookies
     ```

 1. Add `Partitioned` attribute to cookies in one of two ways: